Viticulture Association of the Santa Cruz Mountains

 President: Mary Lindsay, Muns Vineyard

-Vice President: Ken Swegles, Rhizos Viticulture
+Vice President: Ken Swegles, Skyline Viticulture Rhizos Viticulture

 Treasurer: Rick Clarke, Empty Nest Vineyard